dataenthusiast-io/quantized-slm-function-calling/README.md

-# Quantized Fine-Tuning of SLM for Specialized Agentic Tool-Calling
+# Quantized Fine-Tuning of SLM for Agentic Tool-Calling

 ## 1.0 Introduction and Motivation